Hjolf/AI-Flight-simulation/README.md

 In the future, I plan on implementing a "command queue" for ATC commands, which the AI will prioritize based on events happening in the cockpit at that moment.
 The goal is for the AI to act similar to a human, with reaction time, and decision-making.

+The coordinate system is currently calculated from a known "zero-point" in the cartesian coodinate system, as the world is currently flat.
+I've been prototyping a realistic planet simulation which would eliminate the need to calculate things based on fake set values, instead giving real geographic coordinates.
+There are some issues that I've yet to solve.
+As Unity runs on a 32-bit system, it's bound to run into floating point errors at a larger scale.
+So at the moment I'm trying to keep the "player" perspective at the origin point of the coordinate system, moving the world around, and loading only the parts that are needed.

 Thank you for taking your interest in my project!